Adam Prentice

-Adam M. Prentice (born January 16, 1997) is an American football fullback for the New Orleans Saints of the National Football League (NFL).
-He played college football at South Carolina and Colorado State.
+Adam M. Prentice (born January 16, 1997) is an American professional football fullback for the Denver Broncos of the National Football League (NFL).
+He played college football for the Colorado State Rams and South Carolina Gamecocks and was signed by the Broncos as an undrafted free agent in 2021.
+He has also played for the New Orleans Saints.

+In addition to his usage as a fullback, Prentice has also extensively played as a halfback.

-Early years
+Early life

 Prentice was born in Fresno on January 16, 1997, to Renae and Gary Prentice.
 He graduated from Clovis High in 2015, receiving the Bnai Brith award from Fresno County for his outstanding community service, excelling academically, in track, wrestling, and football.
 Prentice would place 5th in the Valley in the shot put, 2nd in the state in wrestling, and was the Fresno Bee defensive player of the year.
 Prentice would lose his father Gary suddenly to cancer his senior year at Clovis High.
 The memory of his father would inspire Prentice throughout college.

 College career

 Prentice began his collegiate career at Colorado State.
 He join the team as a walk-on and redshirted his true freshman season.
 Prentice was named the Rams' starting fullback and awarded a scholarship before suffering a season-ending injury shortly before the start of his redshirt freshman season.
 Prentice served as Colorado State's primary fullback for the next three seasons before transferring to South Carolina as a graduate transfer.
 At South Carolina Prentice was named Offensive Player of the game in their historic victory vs Auburn.
 Prentice finished his masters in structural engineering at South Carolina.